neurips25-eai/neurips25-eai.github.io/faq.md

 ### Is there a submission fee for the challenge?

 No, there is no submission fee for participating in the Embodied Agent Interface Challenge.

+### Do I have to be a part of a team to participate?

+No, individuals can participate in the challenge independently.
+However, we encourage collaboration and teamwork to foster a diverse range of ideas and approaches.

+### Do I have to beat baseline performance provided by the organizers to win?

+No, you are not required to beat the baseline performance to participate or submit your work.
+The baseline serves as a reference point for evaluating submissions, but innovation and improvement beyond the baseline are encouraged.
+We will rank submissions among all participants based on their performance.

 ## Evaluation